Ehlmann-research-group/WISER/doc/manual/contrast-stretch.md

 ### Linear Stretch

-The "linear stretch" type causes the Workbench to map band values in a range [stretch_low, stretch_high] to floating-point values in the range [0.0, 1.0].
+The "linear stretch" type causes WISER to map band values in a range [stretch_low, stretch_high] to floating-point values in the range [0.0, 1.0].

 *   Values less than stretch_low are mapped to 0.0.